Prospective Graduate Students

 Master's Degree Programs

-Master's Non-Thesis Program: A course-work based degree that provides students with added depth in the technical aspects of the field and breadth through elective courses and includes an independent project.
+Master's Non-Thesis Program (visit page): A course-work based degree that provides students with added depth in the technical aspects of the field and breadth through elective courses and includes an independent project.
 This program can be full-time or part-time.
 Full-time students can complete the requirements in three semesters.
 This program is also a good option for working professionals looking to complete their master’s degree on a part-time basis.

-BS/MS Program: The purpose of this program is to give outstanding undergraduate students an opportunity to obtain both BS and MS degrees in chemical engineering with relatively little additional time required beyond the BS degree.
+BS/MS Program (visit page): The purpose of this program is to give outstanding undergraduate students an opportunity to obtain both BS and MS degrees in chemical engineering with relatively little additional time required beyond the BS degree.
 Eligible students should have substantial room in their senior year schedule projection in order to incorporate the required graduate coursework.
 Also, interested students should attempt to complete some undergraduate research to get a feel for their interest in graduate work.